 - Salt – 3/4 tsp

-- Grind palmyra sprouts and other ingredients into a coarse powder using food processor or mixer-grinder; you may have to grind them in 2 or 3 batches if you have more volume.
+- Grind the prepared palmyra sprouts & other ingredients into a coarse powder using food processor or mixer-grinder; you may have to grind them in 2 or 3 batches if you have more volume.
 If you are grinding them in batches you can add salt at the end else you can add salt while grinding.

 - Serve as an evening snack with hot cup of coffee or tea.

-You can also cook Palmyra sprouts using charcoal grill or BBQ grill that largely enhances its earthen flavor.
+- You can also cook palmyra sprouts using charcoal grill or BBQ grill to enhance its earthen flavor.